EERL/Maplewood-IoT/README.md

-# Maplewood-IoT
+# iotHardware
-Feather/Catena code for Maplewood Electric Meter IoT
+All of the code for the smart meter, raspberry pi, and LoRa board connection.